SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 15. The file is now uploaded and available in the data lake.
 <br>![](/exercises/ex1/images/Ex01_Part02_15.png)

+## Enrich Dataset and Isolate Data Quality Issues

+After completing these steps you will have created a new dataset using self-service data preparation.
+This new dataset will help to easily isolate invalid claims.

 ## Exercise 1.1 Sub Exercise 1 Description